Toronto

 Dev is graduated with a science degree at York University, currently enrolled in dental school.
 Dev has been working with QEA for 4 years.

-Toronto summer School 75
+Summer School Toronto 75

 Ben T.